Boyolali Regency: Administrative districts

-At the time of the 2010 census, Boyolali Regency comprised nineteen districts (kecamatan), but subsequently three additional districts (Gladagsari, Tamansari and Wonosamodro) have been created by splitting off parts of existing districts.
-The twenty-two districts are tabulated below with their areas and their populations at the 2010 census and the 2020 census.
-The table also gives the location of the district administrative centres and the number of villages (rural desa and urban kelurahan) in each district.
+At the time of the 2010 census, Boyolali Regency comprised nineteen districts (kecamatan), but subsequently three additional districts (Gladagsari, Tamansari and Wonosamodro) were created by splitting off parts of existing districts.
+The twenty-two districts are tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at 2024.
+The table also gives the location of the district administrative centres, the number of villages in each district (totaling 261 rural desa (villages) and 6 urban kelurahan (subdistricts)), and the district post codes.

-Notes: (a) the 2010 population is included with the figure for Ampel District, from which the western part was cut out. (b) the 2010 population is included with the figure for Musuk District, from which the southern part was cut out. (c) the 2010 population is included with the figure for Wonosegoro District, from which the western part was cut out; the same alteration also moved part of Kemusu District into Wonosegoro District.
+Notes: (a) except the desa of Sidomulyo (which has a post code of 57316). (b) the 2010 population is included with the figure for Ampel District, from which the western part was cut out. (c) the 2010 population is included with the figure for Musuk District, from which the southern part was cut out. (d) including 3 kelurahan - Banaran, Pulisen and Siswodipuran. (e) including 2 kelurahan - Mojosongo and Kemiri.(f) except the desa of Tegalsari (which has a post code of 57311). (g) the 2010 population is included with the figure for Wonosegoro District, from which the western part was cut out; the same alteration also moved part of Kemusu District into Wonosegoro District. (h) including one kelurahan - Sambeng.
+Note that Ngleses desa is an exclave, separated by Kemusu District from the rest of Juwangi District.